Best brew fests

-Sept.
-7, U.P.
+September, U.P.
 Fall Beer Festival in Marquette, Mich.
 The Michigan Brewers Guild hosts this fest in Mattson Lower Harbor Park on Lake Superior, featuring 250 beers from 35 Michigan craft breweries.
-Tickets are $30-$35 and go on sale July 1.
+Tickets go on sale July 1.

 At festivals, hundreds of beers are available for tasting.

 Harbor AleFest in Egg Harbor, Wis.
 The festival in this Door County town features

 more than 100 craft beers, home-brewing demonstrations, food and live music.

 Brewfest in Green Bay, Wis.
 The National Railroad Museum hosts this sampling of craft beer, wine and hors

 September, Brew Ha Ha in Davenport, Iowa.
 This fest in LeClaire Park, on the banks of the Mississippi River, benefits the local PBS station and includes cheese-tasting, music and goofy games.
 Tickets go on sale in July.

 Sept.
 27, Autumn Brew Review in Minneapolis.
 The Minnesota Craft Brewers Guild sponsors this festival at the old Grain Belt Brewery in northeast Minneapolis.
 Tickets go on sale July 15.

 September, Weko Beach Brewers Festival in Bridgman, Mich.
 Sample

 Michigan beer and listen on music on the shores of Lake Michigan.